real-tesco/Multi-Step-Reasoning/README.md

         -hidden2 0 \
 ```

-For the transformer reformulator set the number of attentionheads, the number of encoder layers and the dimension of the feedforward layer in each encoder layer:
+For the transformer reformulator set the number of attention heads, the number of encoder layers and the dimension of the feedforward layer in each encoder layer:
 ```
         -nhead 4 \
         -num_encoder_layers 1 \